uport-project/veramo-website/docs/guides/cli.md

 ### Where is the data stored?

-By default the first time you run the CLI tool a local agent will be created and this will create a number of files on your computer.
+By default, the first time you run the CLI tool, a local agent will be created, and this will create a number of files on your computer.

 ```
 ~ Home